endritdemaj/endritdemaj.github.io/docs/documentation/dockercheatsheet.md

 Volume in Dockerfile

-Anyfile that is put in the Volume will outlive the contianer until we delete the volume.
+Any file that is put in the Volume will outlive the contianer until we delete the volume.
 They needs to be manually deleted.

-    VOLUME /var/lib/mysql                           #Creates a new Volume on the host in 'dockerdir'/somehash/'_data and on the container under /var/lib/mysql
+    VOLUME /var/lib/mysql                           #Creates a new named Volume on the host in 'dockerdir'/somehash/'_data and on the container under /var/lib/mysql

     docker inspect <container>                      #under Volumes we can see the Volumes and under Mounts we can see the mapping from the Host(Source) to the Container(Destination)